Kiki Bertens: 2018: First Premier and Premier 5 titles, top-10 debut

-2019: First Premier Mandatory title, three finals on three different surfaces, career-high ranking
+2019: Premier Mandatory title, three finals, career-high ranking

 She started off her season at the Brisbane International, beating Elise Mertens and losing to Donna Vekić.
 The following week, she reached the semifinals in Sydney, losing to Ash Barty in three sets.
 At the Australian Open, she defeated Alison Riske in the first round before losing to Anastasia Pavlyuchenkova in the second.
 She reached her first final of the year in February, defeating Ysaline Bonaventure, Pavlyuchenkova and Aryna Sabalenka at the St. Petersburg Trophy.
 In the final, she beat Vekić in straight sets.

 At Indian Wells, she reached the fourth round for the first time by beating Linette and Konta in straight sets, before falling to Muguruza in three long sets.
 Bertens went after a good run at Indian Wells to Miami where she reached the fourth round, after beating Wang Xiyu and Viktória Kužmová, before losing to eventual winner Ash Barty.

 Bertens started off her clay-court season at the Charleston Open as defending champion and reached the third round before losing her match against Maria Sakkari, in straight sets.
 She reached the semifinals at the Porsche Grand Prix in Stuttgart, losing in three sets to Petra Kvitová.
 However, she bounced back at the Madrid Open, where she cruised through her first three matches against Kateřina Siniaková, Jeļena Ostapenko, and Anastasija Sevastova.
 In the quarterfinals, she avenged both the loss in last year's final and the loss in Stuttgart against Kvitová, beating the Czech, losing just five games.
 In the semifinals, she beat Sloane Stephens for the first time in her career, reaching a second consecutive Madrid final.
 There, she beat world No. 3, Simona Halep, in straight sets, winning her first Premier Mandatory title, beating four former Grand Slam champions along the way and becoming the first to win Madrid without dropping a set.
 By doing so, she reached a new career-high ranking of world No. 4.
 She reached the semifinals at Rome, defeating the world No. 1, Naomi Osaka, in the process, before losing to Johanna Konta.
 At the French Open, Bertens was forced to retire due to illness in her second-round match against Viktória Kužmová.